t-nishii-0211/city-3D-demo-masikityou/README.md

-We can get tileset.json from https://www.mlit.go.jp/plateau/open-data/
+We can get tileset.json and data from https://www.mlit.go.jp/plateau/open-data/